jingtao-lbl/DownscalingReanalysis/TopoCloudCorrSolarRad/README.md

 # 3. TopoCloudCorrSolarRad
-A package (see Main_DownscalingNARR_TopoCloudCorrSolarRad.m) for downscaling coarse-resolution reanalysis downward shortwave (solar) radiation to high-resolution, accounting for topographic and cloudiness corrections.
+A package for downscaling coarse-resolution reanalysis downward shortwave (solar) radiation to high-resolution, accounting for topographic and cloudiness corrections.
+Follow procedures in "Main_DownscalingNARR_TopoCloudCorrSolarRad.m".
 -	The package temporally downscales 3-hourly shortwave radiation to hourly, relying on hourly solar zenith angle and the diurnal cycle (Equation 8 in Tao and Barros (2018)).
 -	By reproducing the large-scale spatial pattern observed by GCIP SRB (GSRB) solar radiation product, the package performs cloudiness correction to NARR solar data.
 -	Based on an existing method modeling topographic solar radiation (Dubayah and Loechel, 1997), the bash scripts use the Image Processing Workbench (IPW) software (Frew, 1990; https://github.com/USDA-ARS-NWRC/ipw) to compute the illumination angle, sky view factor, and terrain configuration factor.
 Ancillary datasets include DEM, hourly solar zenith angle, and hourly albedo that can be derived from MODIS BRDF products (details can be found in Tao and Barros, 2019).